Jesse0Michael/Jesse0Michaeal/interview.md

 1. What is your _least_ favorite thing about your _favorite_ programming language?
     - Use this to try and gauge technical competency for something they should be experts in.
+        ex: In GO, iterating over a map is not deterministic.
+Also, profiling can be difficult to understand and use.

 # Design